Understanding Your Emergency Room Hospital Bill

 The emergency room bill lists the major charges from your visit, including procedures, tests and any medications that were administered.
 If your bill is higher than expected, the first thing you should do is ask for an “itemized bill” that breaks down every charge.
 This can help you spot redundancies or absurdly high charges.

-Your healthcare provider is not out to cheat you and charge you outlandish prices for simple services.
-However, medical billing is an overly complicated process, and mistakes happen.
+Your healthcare provider is not out to cheat you and overcharge you for simple services.
+However, our medical system is very expensive, and medical billing is an overly complicated process.
+Mistakes happen.
 In some cases, those mistakes can cost you money, making it worth your while to check your bill carefully.

 Double charges: Make sure that you were not charged twice for the same supplies, medicine, or tests.